 The Dubai Mall

-World’s most visited mall for leisure and shopping destination, it is world’s largest shopping mall on the basis of area covered. it is part of the 20-billion-dollar Downtown complex, and includes 1,200 shops.
+World’s most visited mall for leisure and shopping destination, it is world’s largest shopping mall on the basis of the area covered. it is part of the 20-billion-dollar Downtown complex and includes 1,200 shops.
 In 2011 it was the most visited building on the planet, attracting over 54 million visitors.
 Dubai Aquarium and Underwater Zoo is also located in the Mall.
-The attraction was awarded with the ‘Certificate of Excellence’ award and won the ‘Images Most Admired Retailer of the Year – Leisure & Entertainment’.
+The attraction was awarded the ‘Certificate of Excellence’ award and won the ‘Images Most Admired Retailer of the Year – Leisure & Entertainment’.

 Atlantis The Palm

-Atlantis Hotel at Palm Jumeirah is built based on the theme of myth of the lost kingdom of Atlantis with distinct Arabian elements.
+Atlantis Hotel at Palm Jumeirah is built based on the theme of the myth of the lost kingdom of Atlantis with distinct Arabian elements.
 1500 rooms are divided into two accommodation wings known as Royal Towers, East Tower and West Tower both are linked together by the Royal Bridge Suite.